scephiro/arke-heuristics-knowledgebase/README.md

 - ⚠️ Common traps and false starts
 - 🧭 Meta-patterns that reappear across problems

-It's part of a broader effort to **externalize reasoning**, build reusable mental models, and eventually train intelligent agents to think with context — not just syntax.
+It's part of a broader effort to **externalize reasoning**, build reusable mental models, and eventually train intelligent agents to think with context.

 ---